 By Stephanie Kesterson

-Stephanie Kesterson is a licensed attorney and experienced legal and business writer who oversees the Encompass process at every juncture of development.
-Outside of Encompass, Stephanie uses learning tactics for the common good as she volunteers in her community.
+Stephanie Kesterson is a licensed attorney and experienced legal and business writer who oversees the Encompass process at every juncture of deliverable development.
+Outside of Encompass, Stephanie uses her robust project management skills as a community volunteer.